MAL-TO/website/content/home/welcome.md

 <br>

-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+MALTO is a team of students with the goal of participating in international **data-driven challenges**, tackling new problems and developing innovative solutions in the field of **data science and machine learning**.